-The statin drugs which lower cholesterol, among
+The Statin drugs which lower cholesterol, among

 the most prescribed medications currently, (Lipitor, Zocor, Prevastatin et